VITA-Group/Comp4D/README.md

 ## Static Assets Preparation

 We release a set of pre-generated static assets in `data/` directory.
 During training we keep the static 3D Gaussians fixed and only optimize the deformation modules.
 We refered to the first two stages of [4D-fy](https://github.com/sherwinbahmani/4dfy) to generate the static 3D objects.
 Then we convert them to point clouds (in `data/`) which are used to initialize 3D Gaussians.
-Thanks the authors for sharing their awesome codebases!
+Thanks the authors for sharing their awesome work!

-#### example case
+#### Example case
 ```

 # cd /path_to_4dfy/